kchatr/flappy-bird-NEAT/README.md

 Additionally, the user can't customize the bird or the background unless they wish to modify the source code.

 ## Known Errors
-There are no known errors
+There are no known errors, except for the fact that using the pygame exit function can trigger an exception.